 Over to you!
 Had you heard of Aesculapius before today?

 If you enjoyed this post, why not give it a share?
-And sign up below so I’ll let you know every time I post a new folklore article.
+And sign up below to get my guide to protecting your home with folklore.

 Alcock, Joan P. (2011) A Brief History of Roman Britain: Conquest and Civilisation, London: Constable & Robinson.